jupyterhub/the-littlest-jupyterhub/docs/tutorials/jetstream.rst

 #.
 Under **Input Type**, select **Raw Text**.
 This should make a text box titled
    **Raw Text** visible on the right side of the dialog box.
-   Copy the text below, and paste it into the **Raw Text** textbox.
+   Copy the text below, and paste it into the **Raw Text** text box.
 Replace ``<admin-user-name>`` with the name of the first **admin user** for this JupyterHub.
 This admin user can log in after the JupyterHub is set up, and can configure it to their needs.
 Remember the username!